These Tools Will Take You to the Top of Your Game

 Being part of a team means being part of something bigger than yourself, that’s why building team spirit and unity is so important.
 Having a unified team can do wonders and having a strong team branding can be the key to unlocking this.

 - With Placeit’s Sports Logo Maker you can create a logo worthy of a winning esports team for a fraction of the price of hiring a designer.
 It’s really easy to use and you can have an esports logo in minutes.
 These logos fall into an Unlimited Commercial License, which means that you are free to use them in the future to make merch for your supporters.
 We have different logo maker themes like Aggressive Animals, Human Characters, and Capital Letter Badge, any of these can help you create the right logo for your clan.
+If you’re interested in creating just an avatar for your personal brand, you can do this with Placeit’s templates as well.
+You can use this to create your personal brand and work your way towards becoming a gaming influencer!

 - Ready on the logo front?
 Why not use Placeit’s Apparel Mockups to advertise merch to your supporters and fans a like.
 With Print-On-Demand sites such as Threadless or Teespring you can create all types of merch (t-shirts, hoodies, and even tote bags) and start campaigns to sell them to your supporters with no upfront cost.